karmaniverous/serverless-zod-openapi/.stan/system/stan.todo.md

 ## Completed (recent)

+31. TypeDoc deep docs (expand)

+- Switch TypeDoc to entryPointStrategy: "expand" with entryPoints: ["src"] so internal/exported module types are discoverable without top‑level re‑exports.
+- Exclude tests and generated folders to reduce noise; keep excludeInternal: false so deep links resolve to internal pages.
+- Acceptance: docs build remains green; deep links resolve.

 30. Expose buildSafeDefaults helper

-- Exported buildSafeDefaults from the customization barrel and top-level index.
-- Implemented as a thin alias for buildDefaultPhases; suitable for replace scenarios.
+- Exported buildSafeDefaults from the customization barrel and top-level index.- Implemented as a thin alias for buildDefaultPhases; suitable for replace scenarios.
 - Added unit tests to assert invariants and Zod step inclusion with schemas.
 - Acceptance: typecheck/lint/test/build/package all green.